If you have a big heart and commitment to keeping Aboriginal kids connected to their family, community and culture, we’d love to hear from you.

-Aboriginal children in out-of-home care are in need of more Aboriginal kinship and foster carers.
-Get in touch to discuss how you can help make a difference in these children’s lives.
+Aboriginal children and young people in out-of-home care are in need of more Aboriginal kinship and foster carers.
+Get in touch to discuss how you can help make a difference in their lives.

 We’re committed to working with Aboriginal and Torres Strait Islander organisations, communities and individuals to develop our services in line with the Aboriginal and Torres Strait Islander Child Placement Principles.